 Imagine someone who wants to apply for a loan or insurance coverage.
 Although these markets are enormous in traditional finance, a range of friction points (e.g. long approval processes, high costs, and complex qualification standards) currently prevent many people from gaining access.
 If DeFi applications provide a better alternative that eliminates these issues, there is potential to onboard people who aren’t able or willing to participate in traditional finance.

 Komodo DeFi Applications

 Komodo is a multi-chain platform that enables every third-party business to customize and launch an independent Smart Chain.
-Every chain can be customized along 18 different parameters, including the option to activate built-in modules like tokens, trustless oracles, instant micropayment channels, a quantum security, and much more.
+Every chain can be customized along 18 different parameters, including the option to activate built-in modules like tokens, trustless oracles, micropayment channels, quantum secure digital signature schemes, and much more.

 In addition, the Komodo Development Team is working on DeFi applications and open-source infrastructure to support DeFi application development.
 Here are a few examples.

 Peer-To-Peer Trading With AtomicDEX